0lionelzhang0/pairgo_matchmaker/tournament_basics.md

 ### Handicaps

 No handicap for the top-seeded teams playing for the trip to Japan in the IAPGC qualifier.
 All other gamese in the main event are handicapped based on average team strength.
+See the official pair go rules at the top for details.

 ### Time Settings